 The monument is located on a hillside at Ysterberg, just outside Mokopane.
-It can be found on the road between Potgietersrus and Pietersburg, in Mpumalanga South Africa.
+It can be found on the road between Potgietersrus and Pietersburg, in Limpopo Province South Africa.

 So far over 4000 crosses have been erected at the monument, by families and friends of the victims.
 Many of the crosses are arranged in a pattern, to form a large white cross giving the landscape its name.
 The number of crosses represents only a small fraction of the people that were murdered.
 Estimates of the actual number of people murdered vary with some as high as 70 000.
 Every year more and more crosses are added.

 Take a day trip to the Whitecross Monument on Saturday 19 September 2020.
 Join popular musicians Steve Hofmeyr, Danie van der Westhuizen, and other Afrikaans artists and show your solidarity to the families and friends of the victims of hate crime in South Africa.

 Entrance is free, consider making a donation to the curator – Lita Fourie.